Four OT students discussing the layout of a room during a lab exercise

 Total Program: 108 Hours (109-114 with electives)

 Fieldwork education is designed to provide occupational therapy students with opportunities to integrate academically acquired education with practice.
 It is during the fieldwork experience that the student can learn, practice and refine skills of observation, evaluation, treatment planning, implementation and communication.
 In the fieldwork setting the student begins to define his or her future roles as a practicing occupational therapist and can develop the necessary self-confidence and effective characteristics essential to meeting the demands for this challenging field.
-Fieldwork provides many opportunities for feedback which promotes professional behaviors and attitudes and clinical expertise.
+Fieldwork provides opportunities for students to apply their clinical reasoning skills and refine professional behaviors through direct mentorship from experienced clinical instructors.

 The School of Occupational Therapy coordinates fieldwork opportunities for students at locations in Tennessee and across the United States within regulatory guidelines established by each state.
 International opportunities may also be available.
 Belmont University is part of the National Council for State Authorization Reciprocity Agreements (NC-SARA) which guides placement in most states.